Live: Lightning In A Bottle Festival 2010

-By Phil Merkow and Jennifer Larsen Merkow
+By Phil Merkow and Jennifer Larsen Merkow / Photos by Phil Merkow

 Orange County’s Irvine Lake was transformed into a living, breathing wonderland from May 28-31 as Lightning in a Bottle descended upon the pastoral lakeside setting of Oak Canyon Ranch in Irvine, Calif.
 Formerly held in Santa Barbara, the festival’s new location is just miles from the gated communities and suburban lifestyle of Orange County.
 LIB lit up the days and nights with music, art, workshops, and some of the most mind-blowing people-watching this side of Burning Man.
 Security was relaxed, space was plentiful, we never saw a line form anywhere, and in our 3 days we never quite figured out where the official entrance to the fest even was.
 An estimated 90% of the 5,500 or so festival attendees camped on site and gave themselves wholeheartedly to transforming the OC into something all their own.
-More photos + the full review after the jump.

 The Do Lab, which you may know from Coachella or other major festivals, produces, hosts, and curates the three-day Lightning in a Bottle festival.
 The three stages and other art installations they built were incredibly fanciful and otherworldly.
 Made from recycled and renewable resources, the stages were as durable as they were imaginative.
 Looking out on the festival grounds felt like walking into an alternate reality, with the festival-goers adding to the circus-like wonderland atmosphere.
 With nearly everyone donning their most outrageous fuzzed out, steam-punk, and rasta chic outfits there was no shortage of eye candy.